-The system board supports the Modem Ring-on feature which allows the Soft Power Down (Soft-Off) PC to power-on to respond to incoming calls.
+The 586ITBD supports the Modem Ring-on feature which allows the Soft Power Down (Soft-Off) PC to power on to respond to incoming calls.
 With an external modem installed, you can remotely transmit or access data without physically going to your system.
-To power-on your system, follow the steps on the next page.
+To "power on" your system, follow the steps on the next page.
+Make sure "Resume By Ring" in the Power Management Setup is enabled.